middlebury/styleguide/_editorial/b.md

 **biblical**

-**BiHall**; John M. McCardell Jr. Bicentennial Hall; McCardell Bicentennial Hall (See Named Buildings for guidelines on how to refer to this building)
+**Bi Hall**; John M. McCardell Jr. Bicentennial Hall; McCardell Bicentennial Hall (See Named Buildings for guidelines on how to refer to this building)

 **black** (common designations of ethnic groups by color are usually lowercased unless a particular publisher or author prefers otherwise)